noquierouser/statamic-phone-number-fieldtype/README.md

 ## Features

 - A Phone Number Fieldtype that uses the [International Telephone Input](https://intl-tel-input.com/).
-  - Phone numbers will be saved in [E164 format](https://www.twilio.com/docs/glossary/what-e164), the international standard.
+  - **E164 Format**: Phone numbers will be saved in [E164 format](https://www.twilio.com/docs/glossary/what-e164), the international standard.
-  - A Country select.
+  - **Country Selection**: Users can select their country and input phone numbers in the national format for ease of use.
-    - A user can select a country and then start entering their number in their national format.
+  - **Automatic Country Detection**: When users input a phone number in international format, the corresponding country is automatically selected.
-    - A user can also start entering a phone number in international format and the country will automatically be selected in the country select.
+  - Customization Options:
-  - Hide the country select.
+    - **Hide Country Select**: Tailor the user interface by hiding the Country select field if not needed.
-  - Set an **initial country**.
+    - **Initial Country**: Set a default country for a smoother user experience.
-  - Set **preferred countries** to be displayed in the country select.
+    - **Preferred Countries**: Highlight commonly used countries in the Country select dropdown.
-  - **Exclude countries** from the country select.
+    - **Exclude Countries**: Customize the available country options by excluding specific countries.
-  - Set the **only countries** to be listed in the country select.
+    - **Only Countries**: Choose to display only certain countries in the Country select dropdown.
 - Modifiers
-  - **e164_to_national** will change the E164 formatted phone number into the national format.
+  - **e164_to_national**: Convert E164 formatted phone numbers to the national format.
-  - **e164_to_international** will change the E164 formatted phone number into the international format.
+  - **e164_to_international**: Convert E164 formatted phone numbers to the international format.

 ## How to Install